kidkarnmai/export-import-kkm/README.md

 # Strapi Export/Import KKM

 ## Overview
-This plugin is designed for Strapi 5 and helps manage the export and import of collection types and single types within the content manager.
+This plugin is designed for Strapi 5 and helps manage the export and import of collection types within the content manager.

 ## Features
 - Export collection types to an Excel file